PostHog/posthog.com/contents/blog/best-eppo-alternatives.md

 > #### Bottom line
 >
-> PostHog is an ideal Eppo alternative if you're looking for a more powerful analytics tool that can also serve your A/B testing and feature management needs.
+> PostHog is an ideal Eppo alternative if you're looking for a powerful all-in-one tool that can also serve your A/B testing and feature flag needs.
 It also offers a dedicated EU-hosted cloud at no extra cost.

 <br />